evidencebp/pylint-intervention/README.md

 15. In case that you are not part of the project community, please ask for a review by a non-community review first, to reduce their effort.
 We will be happy to be these reviewers if needed.
 16. Submit the pull request and modify it by the feedback.
 17. Fill the questions in ``interventions.csv'' with the pull request details (whether it was accepted or not).
-18. Add the file at the [interventions directory](https://github.com/evidencebp/pylint-intervention/tree/main/interventions) in this project.
+18. Add the file at the [done interventions directory](https://github.com/evidencebp/pylint-intervention/tree/main/interventions/done) in this project.

 ## Choice of Alerts